Center for Biblical Theology and Eschatology

 - "And now, O Father, Glorify thou Me with Thine own self with the Glory which I had with thee before the world was."

-He was in the form of God, equal to God, and came to earth as a servant, not in the glory of the Father in heaven, and this is why Christ says the Father is greater than He.
+He was in the form of God, equal to God, and yet came to earth as a servant.
+Not in the glory of the position of being the Father in heaven, but humbled as the lowly servant.
+This illustrates why Christ says the Father is greater than He, and Philippians 2:5-7 explains it perfectly.
+This principle is easily seen even in our world in an imperfect analogy.
+If someone would be the Pastor of a great church, and yet on wednesdays he could act as counselor for Christian kids, and on fridays he goes out to be a minister and embassador for Christ to other communities.
+His position as Pastor is a greater position than that of counselor, or ambassador, but that doesn't mean that he can't be the same person because he holds a greater position.
+He's still the same man, but is working in the world through different outreaches.
+And with that imperfect analogy of just a man we can better understand the three ministries of God.
+Imagine if that was the omniscient, omnipresent, omnipotent, God.
+He could do all those things (and thousands more) simultaneously as One God, "because" He is God.
+He's not a man that we can apply natural rules where He cannot go beyond what our puny minds can imagine.
+He's God where supernatural rules are typical and expected.
 God the Father, is in heaven in all His glory, while God revealing Himself as the Son left that glory He had with the Father in order to be the Savior of man.
-He had to suffer the wrath that God had decreed upon man for his sins, and so He had to lower Himself to be flesh, in order to accomplish that.
-Indeed, there can be some things that are hard to understand concerning this, but there is really no confusion in the statements of Christ that the Father is greater, considering all of Scripture.
-Of course, there will always be those critics who take these Scriptures that may be difficult to understand and twist them in order to deceive people about these truths, and this is to be expected.
+He had to suffer the wrath that God had decreed upon man for his sins.
+To do that He had to lower Himself to take on the flesh of manh, be tempted/tried as a man, that man could be made free from the bondage of sin.
+Yes, there are some things that are hard to understand concerning this, but there is really no confusion in the statements of Christ that the Father is greater, considering all of the Scriptures of Him being equal with God and then lowering Himself to become a servant in the form of man.
+Of course, there will always be those critics who take these Scriptures that may be difficult to understand and twist them in order to deceive people about these truths.
+This is to be expected.
 We've heard other pointed questions like, "if Jesus was God, how could He pray to God?
 Or was Jesus praying to Himself?"
 This is the easiest to answer, since it's so obvious that Christ prayed to the Father for our benefit, not His own.
 Clearly He knew all things--He knew He had to go to the cross and why (Matthew 16:21), He knew who were the chosen and that they would prevail (Luke 22:32), yet He prayed to the Father because He wanted to leave a model for His servants to study and grasp the "how, why and when" of these things.
 So while some things (like the trinity) may be hard to understand, these type questions are not.
 They are simply twisted by some people for their own self-serving purposes.

 2nd Peter 3:16